 The interview between a researcher and teacher is transcribed and presented below.
+While this example draws from an interview, the process for analyzing text from open-ended questionnaire items is the same.

 Interviewer:

 "Please tell me what it was like to work under your previous principal, and how is it different with your current principal."